 Hello!
 I’m Aritra Roy from Kolkata, India.
 I completed my schooling at Calcutta Boys' School, Kolkata.
 From my high school days, I have had a passion for solving math problems, particularly in geometry and calculus.
 To me, every math problem feels like a puzzle, a maze waiting to be solved using a variety of numerical techniques.
 I strive to discover the most compact and elegant solution, as I believe that simplicity often holds the key to brilliance.

+I also like writing computational blogs on completely new numerical techniques and explaining them in lucid manner on medium.
 In my spare time, I enjoy playing chess, solving riddles and reading crime thriller novels.

 Email / Google Scholar / LinkedIn / Medium / GitHub